the-neural-networker/the-neural-networker.github.io/about.md

 title: About
 ---

+Hello,

+I'm Abhiroop, a graduate student currently studying Computer Science at Indiana University Bloomington.
+My professional journey has led me to AiKYNETIX, where I serve as a Machine Learning Engineer, focusing on converting PyTorch-based pose estimation models into CoreML formats.
+I also contribute as a Research Assistant at the IU Computer Vision Lab, delving into solutions for multi-view stereo challenges.

-Hi, I am Abhiroop, currently a graduate student pursuing Computer Science at Indiana University Bloomington.
-I worked as a Machine Learning Engineer for two years back in India at a startup called Onward Assist, where I developed AI algorithms to better diagnose cancer and other ailments.
+Prior to my graduate studies, I gained experience as a Computer Vision Engineer at Segmind, where I played a role in developing VoltaML, a library aimed at enhancing the speed of ML model inference.
+I began my journey in the AI field as a Machine Learning Engineer at Onward Assist, working on AI algorithms to improve medical diagnostics, including cancer detection.

+I'm committed to leveraging my academic background and practical experiences to excel in a Machine Learning Engineer role, contributing meaningfully to the field while continuing to learn and grow.

 Thanks for visiting!